Peokk/Virtual-Animal-Environment---Evolution-Simulator/README.md

 -Jungle width

--How many animals at the beginning
+-How many animal at the beginning

 -Animal Speed